olivernn/lunr-site/source/guides/customising.html.md

 ## Similarity Tuning

 The algorithm used by Lunr to calculate similarity between a query and a document can be tuned using two parameters.
-Lunr ships with sensible defaults here, but to these can be adjusted to provide the best results for a given collection of documents.
+Lunr ships with sensible defaults, and these can be adjusted to provide the best results for a given collection of documents.

 <dl>
   <div>
     <dt><code>b</code></dt>
     <dd>
       This parameter controls the importance given to the length of a document and its fields.
 This value must be between 0 and 1, and by default it has a value of 0.75.
-Reducing this value reduces the affect that different length documents have on a terms importance to that document.
+Reducing this value reduces the effect of different length documents on a term's importance to that document.
     </dd>
   </div>

   <div>
     <dt><code>k1</code></dt>
     <dd>
       This controls how quickly the boost given by a common word reaches saturation.
-Increasing this will slow down the rate of saturation, lower values result in quicker saturation.
+Increasing it will slow down the rate of saturation and lower values result in quicker saturation.
 The default value is 1.2.
-If the collection of documents being indexed have some high occurances of words that are not covered by a stop word filter, these words can quickly dominate any similarity calculation.
-In these cases it can make sense to reduce this value to get more balanced results.
+If the collection of documents being indexed have high occurrences of words that are not covered by a stop word filter, these words can quickly dominate any similarity calculation.
+In these cases, this value can be reduced to get more balanced results.
     </dd>
   </div>
 </dl>